-The project aims to support a result-based security strategy to build upon the current democratic reform process in Jordan; to support the current development of a human rights and good governance culture within the security forces, particularly those in charge of law enforcement and citizens protection; and to raise the institutional, administrative and legal capacities of Ministry of Interior and of specific security agencies in a sustainable way.
-The targeted support remains under the co-ordination of the Ministry of Interior as the leading stakeholder in the sector.
+The project aims to support a result-based security strategy to build upon the current democratic reform process in Jordan; to support the current development of a human rights and good governance culture within the security forces, particularly those in charge of law enforcement and citizens protection; and to raise the institutional, administrative and legal capacities of Ministry of Interior and of specific security

-See paragraph 2.4.
+&lt;sup>1 See paragraph 2.4.

-2 COM(2011)200 of 8 March 2011, stating that "the EU responses to the changes taking place in the region needs to be more focused, innovative and ambitious, addressing the needs of the people and the realities on the ground.
+&lt;sup>2 COM(2011)200 of 8 March 2011, stating that "the EU responses to the changes taking place in the region needs to be more focused, innovative and ambitious, addressing the needs of the people and the realities on the ground.
 Political (...) reform must help deliver rights and freedoms, accountability and participation".

-3 COM(2011)303 of 25 May 2011.
+&lt;sup>3 COM(2011)303 of 25 May 2011.